Project

 --checksum-type is broken

-Added by jluza about 8 years ago.
-Updated about 5 years ago.
+Added by jluza almost 9 years ago.
+Updated over 5 years ago.

 Status: